Choosing a Breed

 Deciding what kind of dog to get is as important as deciding whether to get a dog in the first place.
 Dogs Australia recognizes over 200 breeds of dog, and each of these breeds has its own unique temperament, appearance, activity level and set of needs.
 You should do some serious and careful research to determine which breed of dog is right for you and your family and in particular, its suitability for living in the harsh conditions of the Northern Territory.

 Where to start

 If you are completely uncertain what breed of dog you want, consider attending an All-Breed dog show.
 Visit the DOGS NT Calendar of Events to find out when and where the next shows will be.
 This gives you the opportunity to see many different breeds of dog, speak to people who own them and find out if they seem to be the type of dog that will suit your lifestyle.

-Several websites that can help you narrow down your choices to several dog breeds that will suit your age and stage of life are listed here and may be helpful in assisting you with your choice.
+The Dogs Australia website can help you narrow down your choices to several dog breeds that will suit your age and stage of life and may be helpful in assisting you with your choice.